-iPhone not turning on is one of the scariest problems which can happen to your smartphone.
-You press the Power button on your iPhone – and nothing happens.
-The smartphone doesn’t respond.
-Hope you’ll never face this problem.
+iPhone not turning on is one of the common problems which can happen to your smartphone.
+You press the Power button on your iPhone – and nothing happens, the screen remains black.
+The smartphone doesn’t respond or just shows the Apple logo and then turns off.
+Hope you’ll never face this issue.
 However, if you’re reading this post, please keep in mind the following actions which should revive your iPhone.

 Usually, “iPhone won’t turn on” issue is caused by either a battery which is down, or a system glitch, or corrupted firmware.
 All the problems can be resolved very easily.
 So let’s start with the simple.
 Try the actions below as they go to make your iPhone turn on.